emqx/emqx-docs/en_US/access-control/authz/authz.md

 ### Running Metrics

-You can view the statistic metrics of each authorizer in the Overview page of the authorizer.
+You can view the statistic metrics of each authorizer on the Overview page of the authorizer.
 The following metrics are listed:

 - **Allow**: Number of authorizations passed
 - **Deny**: Number of authorizations failed
-- **No match**: Number of times client authorizations data not found
+- **No match**: Number of times client authorizations data is not found

 - **Rate(tps)**: Execution rates of authorizations